 Seeing spots, circles, lines or cobwebs floating in your direct line of vision?
 What about bright flashes of light?
 Flashes and floaters appear more frequently as you age.
 Unfortunately, you can’t prevent them, but generally, they are not serious.
-An exam at Bascom Palmer Eye Institute, part of the University of Miami Health System, will identify any issues or reassure you that your sight is healthy.
+An exam at Bascom Palmer Eye Institute will identify any issues or reassure you that your sight is healthy.

 Floaters are protein fiber debris in the vitreous jelly — a clear, gel-like substance inside the eye.
 The older we get, the more this vitreous gel liquefies, causing floaters to become more common.

 Anything that stimulates your retina can cause flashes.
 Light flashes also originate from the visual centers in your brain, similar to what happens before a migraine headache.

 Flashes and floaters are rarely serious.
 However, if you see an unexpected burst of light, loss of side vision, red floaters or if you experience eye pain with floaters, contact Bascom Palmer immediately.
 You may have a retinal tear or detachment requiring immediate medical attention.

 What Do Floaters Look Like?